ccallen001/vue-app-starter/README.md

 When running the dev server (instructions below), Webpack will compile everything and inject it all in to the `public/index.html` file and then serve that on localhost (default port :8080).
 When you're ready to build for production (instructions below), then Webpack will bundle everything and spit out a new `/dist` folder that contains an `index.html` file as an entry point.

-Basically, as a dev on this app, you'll just make views (configure them in `/src/router.js`) and components to build the UI.
+OVERALL, as a dev on this app, you'll just make views (configure them in `/src/router.js`) and components to build the UI.
 You'll use the store (configured in `/src/store.js`) for global state management.
+Try to use native functionality for network requests and the like, but if you feel you have to pull in third-party libraries/dependencies, you can do so with npm.

-Each starter file should have instructions on how to use each of the various areas.
-Feel free to modify them as you make the project your own!
+Feel to fork and modify the project as you see fit.

-Have fun and be safe! :)
+Make something great! :)

 ## > How to Run the Project: